impara/OrderAuditor/README.md

-# Order Auditor - Shopify Duplicate Order Detection App
+# Duplicate Guard - Shopify Duplicate Order Detection App

 ## Overview

-Order Auditor is a Shopify app that automatically detects and flags duplicate orders from the same customer using configurable detection rules.
+Duplicate Guard is a Shopify app that automatically detects and flags duplicate orders from the same customer using configurable detection rules.
 It processes orders via Shopify webhooks, analyzes them for duplicates based on email, shipping address, and other criteria, and automatically tags suspicious orders in Shopify for merchant review.

 ## Current State